 It is probable some of the NVRs are capable of facial recognition.
-However, no council confirmed they had used the technology for this purpose.
+However, no council confirmed it had used the technology for this purpose.
 The two facial recognition trials that were confirmed by Waltham Forest and Hillingdon Councils were not linked to Hikvision or Dahua.

-Several authorities stated they have plans to replace their Hikvision technology.
+Several authorities stated they had plans to replace their Hikvision technology.
 Camden Council even said that “it is against the Council policy to have assets from Hikvision, Dahua and Huawei,” although they acknowledged a Hikvision DVR was currently in operation.